Maxtech505/Maxtech505/README.md

 - 👋 Hi, I’m @Maxtech505
-- 👀 I’m interested in web development.
+- 👀 I’m interested in working with local businesses.
-- 🌱 I’m currently learning to use React
+- 🌱 I’m currently freelancing.
-- 💞️ I’m looking to collaborate on our capstone project
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me through discord @
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like bullys
+- ⚡ Fun fact: I like bully dogs.

 <!---
 Maxtech505/Maxtech505 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.